myjeong19/next-auto-files/README.md

 - The tool watches the `app` directory by default.
 Edit the config file to watch a different directory
 - Existing files will not be overwritten
 - Files are generated with clean, minimal boilerplate code
+- Directory names are automatically converted to PascalCase for component names

 ## Technical Stack